 Luxury hotels — gourmet dining — wineries — pubs — nighttime city walks

 For those with gourmet taste, a trip to wine country is the perfect way to celebrate the big game.
 Start by waking up in the crisp-clean sheets of the luxury beds at Hotel Cheval or the Piccolo Hotel, both in Paso Robles.
 Then head out for a farm-to-table brunch at Thomas Hill Organics or a pastry-and-espresso breakfast at the Backporch Bakery at the Carlton Hotel in Atascadero.
 Begin your wine-tasting tour by visiting a winery where the winemaker once played football, like Eberle Winery, whose proprietor Gary Eberle played for Penn State.
 Winemaker Andrew Jones of Field Recordings played for Cal Poly State University in San Luis Obispo.
-And there’s Terry Hoage Estate Wines — Terry Hoage played in the NFL for 13 seasons, including with the Saints, Eagles, Redskins, 49ers, Oilers, and Cardinals.

 After a couple of wineries, heed your hunger and head to lunch.
 Several SLO CAL wineries include restaurants on-site, including The Restaurant at Niner Wine Estates, Pairings on the Patio at Opolo Vineyards, and Barton’s Kitchen at Grey Wolf & Barton Family Wines.